jguamie/system-design/notes/replication.md

 This mode remains available with node failures due to the conditions `W < N` and `R < N`.
 Reads and writes are always sent to all *N* replicas in parallel.
 The client waits for at least *W* or *R* nodes to respond before a write or read is considered successful.
 # References
 1. Kleppmann, Martin.
 “Chapter 5: Replication.”
-In [*Designing Data-intensive Applications: The Big Ideas behind Reliable, Scalable, and Maintainable Systems*](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321).
+In [*Designing Data-Intensive Applications: The Big Ideas behind Reliable, Scalable, and Maintainable Systems*](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321).
 Sebastopol, CA: O'Reilly Media, 2017.